 - Don’t stay near things that can conduct electricity, such as power lines, wire fences, metal pipes, rails, and other metallic paths.

 - Don’t stay in open fields and get off elevated areas like mountain ridges or hills.
 Also, don’t use cliffs or rocky overhangs as shelter.
 Go to a low place such as a ravine or a valley, but be alert for flash floods.

 - If you are in the backcountry or wilderness, get off the mountain as quickly (and safely) as possible.
 Going to the opposite side of the mountain, from where the clouds are approaching, will help.

-- If you’re in a forest, go to a low area under a thick growth of small trees.
+- If you’re in a forest, go in a low area under a thick growth of small trees.
 Yet, never shelter under an isolated tree as they act as natural lightning rods.

 - Don’t stay in tents.
 A tent can become a grounding path for a cloud-to-ground lightning strike because most modern tents have carbon fiber or metal poles.
 Stay off porches, too.

 - Stay away from water and wet items as water is also an electrical conductor.
-Get out of bodies of water like pools, ponds, and lakes.
+Get out of bodies of water like ponds and lakes.

 - Wait at least 30 minutes after hearing the last thunder before you leave your shelter.

 - If a person is struck by lightning, call 911 and get medical help right away.
-Victims can have various symptoms, so be prepared to get help, administer CPR, or treat burns and trauma.
+Victims can have a variety of symptoms, so be prepared to get help, administer CPR, or treat burns and trauma.